 Ethel, LA — A mentally ill man was killed this week as he ran away from police after allegedly stealing a box of eggs and raw chicken, according to the man’s family.
-Early Monday morning, Christopher Whitfield, 31, was gunned down by an East Feliciana Parish Sheriff’s deputy who has yet to be named.
+Christopher Whitfield, 31, was gunned down by an East Feliciana Parish Sheriff’s deputy.

 Whitfield was running from police when he was shot, his family said.
 He’d allegedly run away from the gas station with a box of chicken and some eggs.
 Before he was killed, Whitfield had reportedly broken into a cooler behind the gas station where he took the items.

 According to his family, Whitfield struggled with mental illness throughout his short life.
 Although he had previous run-ins with the law, according to his family, he was not violent, never carried guns, and didn’t pose a danger to law enforcement officers.

 “I don’t think he should have been shot,” Myrtle Jackson, the dead man’s grandmother told the Advocate.